DandaIT04/LeetCode_Solutions/README.md

 Took me 2 hours, 38 submissions.
 It really is difficult to find the most common prefix.
 Even after reading multiple efficient python solution, i still cannot understand how it can be done more efficiently, even with debugging.

+# LeetCode # 20 Valid parenthesis

+Probably be my last leetcode.
+LeetCode submissions are the only ones i always have a problem with. vscode returns correct values while leetcode doesn't.
+This happened twice.

 # Next LeetCode when?